0

 pH swings, low pH and CO2 in planted tank

-CO2 injection needs to be handled carefully in any planted tank.
+CO2 injection must be handled carefully in any planted aquarium.
 Elevated levels can stress and eventually kill fish.
-Stress symptoms include lower activity levels or hiding, more severe symptoms include hanging out at the surface or high flow areas persistently, with the most severe symptoms manifest as fish swimming just below the water line with slowed reaction to stimuli.
-CO2 levels take time to build up - so it is always avoidable if you spend time observing the tank when CO2 levels are being tuned.
-However, many folks underestimate how long CO2 levels can take to build up - it can be as long as 4 or 5 hours for certain setups before CO2 saturation reaches peak rates.
+Symptoms of stress include reduced activity levels or hiding, more severe symptoms include persistent surface or high flow areas, with the most severe symptoms manifesting as fish swimming just below the waterline with a slowed response to stimuli.
+CO2 levels take time to build up - so it is always preventable to spend time observing the tank when adjusting CO2 levels.
+However, many people underestimate the time it takes for CO2 levels to build up - in some setups it can take up to 4 or 5 hours before CO2 saturation reaches peak levels.

-That being said, CO2 injection is very easy to handle safely if done well.
+However, CO2 injection is very easy and safe to handle if done well.
 This is especially so for tanks that are setup to have good gaseous exchange from the start (read the separate post on this).
 Having good gaseous exchange gives a lot of leeway for injecting CO2 vigorously.

-Are pH swings from CO2 harmful to livestock?
+Are pH swings from CO2 harmful to animals?

-There is a widespread concern that the pH swings from CO2 injection may hurt livestock.
-This subject is actually more complicated than it looks.
-It may or may not matter in your tank.
+There is widespread concern that the pH changes caused by CO2 injection could harm livestock.
+This issue is actually more complicated than it looks.
+It may or may not be an issue in your tank.

-The main reason why pH stability is often quoted as important in aquariums is that pH levels normally reflect alkalinity (KH levels/carbonate hardness) which affects fish/livestock osmoregulation.
-Sensitive shrimp for example, are affected by sudden changes in carbonate salt concentrations in water and dislike KH swings of more than 3 degrees in a short time span.
-(This would be also reflected in the pH changing rapidly in a short time).
+The main reason why pH stability is often cited as important in aquariums is that pH levels normally reflect alkalinity (KH levels / carbonate hardness).
+Alkalinity affects the osmoregulation of fish / livestock.
+Sensitive shrimp, for example, are affected by sudden changes in carbonate salt concentrations in the water and dislike KH fluctuations of more than 3 degrees in a short period of time.

 Difference between pH and KH

-It is KH flux, not pH that affects fish and livestock heavily.
-However, in most tanks it is easier to get a pH reading than to test for KH, and pH readings has become the proxy for folks to estimate whether their KH is stable or not.
+It is the KH flux, not pH, that has a major impact on fish and animals.
+However, in most tanks it is easier to get a pH reading than to test for KH, and the pH reading has become the proxy for people to estimate whether their KH is stable or not.

-However, if pH is changed without a change in KH, as in the case of CO2 injection, the swings in pH generally do not impact livestock.
-Weak acids such as those produced by dissolved CO2 do not move KH much, there is no change in dissolved salt concentrations in the water column and therefore no significant impact to livestock osmoregulation from that angle.
+However, if the pH is changed without a change in KH, as in the case of CO2 injection, the fluctuations in pH will generally not affect the animals.
+Weak acids, such as those produced by dissolved CO2, do not move KH much, there is no change in dissolved salt concentrations in the water column and therefore no significant effect on livestock osmoregulation from this point of view.

-Excessive levels of CO2, and extreme levels of pH ( where the acidity itself becomes an issue ) will still affect livestock, but these are separate issues from pH swings caused by CO2 per se.
+Excessive CO2 levels and extreme pH levels (where acidity itself becomes an issue) will still affect livestock, but these are separate issues from pH fluctuations caused by CO2 per se.

 Neocaridina shrimps breed and thrive in many CO2 injected planted tank setups where the daily pH swings are more than 1 degree.